Friday, August 28, 2009

 Armature: The power-producing component of an alternator, generator, dynamo or motor.
 In a generator, alternator, or dynamo the armature windings generate the electrical current.
 The armature can be on either the rotor or the stator.

 Field: The magnetic field component of an alternator, generator, dynamo or motor.
 The magnetic field of the dynamo or alternator can be provided by either electromagnets or permanent magnets mounted on either the rotor or the stator.
-(For a more technical discussion, refer to the
+(For a more technical discussion, refer to the Field coil article.)

 Because power transferred into the field circuit is much less than in the armature circuit, AC generators nearly always have the field winding on the rotor and the stator as the armature winding.
 Only a small amount of field current must be transferred to the moving rotor, using slip rings.
-Direct current machines necessarily have the
+Direct current machines necessarily have the commutator on the rotating shaft, so the armature winding is on the rotor of the machine.

-tor or electric motor that uses field coils rather than permanent magnets will require a current flow to be present in the field coils for the device to be able to work.
+An electric generator or electric motor that uses field coils rather than permanent magnets will require a current flow to be present in the field coils for the device to be able to work.
 If the field coils are not powered, the rotor in a generator can spin without producing any usable electrical energy, while the rotor of a motor may not spin at all.
 Very large power station generators often utilize a separate smaller generator to excite the field coils of the larger.

-power outage where islanding of power stations has occurred, the stations may need to perform a black start to excite the fields of their largest generators, in order to restore customer power service.
+In the event of a severe widespread power outage where islanding of power stations has occurred, the stations may need to perform a black start to excite the fields of their largest generators, in order to restore customer power service.

-Before starting the generator, measure the resistance across its terminals using an
+Before starting the generator, measure the resistance across its terminals using an ohmmeter.
+This is its DC internal resistance RGDC.

 Start the generator.
 Before connecting the load RL, measure the voltage across the generator's terminals.
 This is the open-circuit voltage VG.